MicrosoftDocs/quantum-docs-pr/api/qsharp/microsoft.quantum.convert.intasboolarray.md

 ### number : [Int](xref:microsoft.quantum.lang-ref.int)

-A positive integer to be converted to an array of boolean values.
+A non-negative integer to be converted to an array of boolean values.

 ### bits : [Int](xref:microsoft.quantum.lang-ref.int)